-Most people try to quit smoking multiple times before they succeed.
-It's challenging to break a nicotine craving, but it can be done--the NCI reports that most cigarette-related cravings go away within a few months of quitting.
+Most people try to quit smoking many times before they succeed.
+It's challenging to break a nicotine addiction, but it can be done.
+Most cigarette-related cravings go away within a few months of quitting.

-A setback doesn't mean failure--look for triggers that caused your slip, and try again to avoid them.
+Don't get discouraged if you slip up.
+A setback doesn't mean failure, but rather offers a chance to look for your triggers.
+Try to avoid them.
 Adjust your activities and routines if necessary.
-When you remind yourself of the many rewards that await you when you finally succeed, you'll know that your persistence is worth the effort.
+When you remind yourself of the many rewards that await you when you finally succeed, you'll know that your persistence is worth it.

 Stay positive, acknowledge the setback, and keep trying.
 Eventually, you will get off the quitting treadmill so that you can enjoy a smoke-free life.